-Scientists are still figuring out all the roles that sleep plays in our health, but they do know that sleeping is vital for brain function, memory, and physical health.
-It’s a time when our brains process all of the information and stimuli from the day, and it’s when our bodies repair, grow and heal.
+Research shows us that sleeping is vital for brain function, memory, and physical health.
+This is a time for our minds to process all the information and stimuli from the day, and it’s when our bodies repair, grow and heal.

 What is Oversleeping?

 Sleeping too much is dependent upon your age, lifestyle, and health.
 Although consistently resting for 10 hours a night would be considered acceptable for a teenager, this could be problematic for a healthy adult.
 To first determine whether you’re oversleeping, you need to review the recommendations for every age.

 In the event you notice that you’re sleeping more than the suggested amount for your age group, this could be a sign of an underlying condition.
 Additionally, certain lifestyle or environmental factors could be behind your need for more shut-eye.

 Excessive sleeping could also cause significant physical and mental health problems that you should be aware of.
 The good news is that by closely examining your sleep habits, you’re in a better position to improve your overall well-being in the process.

 What Causes Excessive Sleeping?

 Some folks may need extra sleep because their rest gets disrupted during the night.
 Conversely, other conditions may not disrupt sleep but rather directly increase the amount of rest you need.